-When you select "Remember me" as you login to a website then your PC will remember your password.
-This should in theory be securely protected, but with the right tools or viruses these can be extracted by hackers.
+When you select "Remember me" as you login to a website your web browser will remember your password to autofill for you in the future.
+This data should in theory be securely protected, but with the right tools or viruses these can be extracted by hackers.

 - Example: Whilst rare, this type of attack does happen.
 In 2013 a virus posed as a video on Facebook, managing to infect 800,000 computers.
 Legitimate tools even exist to let you find passwords on your own PC!

 Whilst browser manufacturers have hugely improved how they protect stored data in recent years, there are still many ways in which "stealer" viruses can nab your passwords, as Kaspersky recently described.